millusdk/millusdk.github.io/_posts/2924-09-22-setting-up-gitlab.markdown

 > **CAUTION:**  Executing scripts directly from the internet is generally not recommended!
 You should always download and check what the script does before executing it.

-Once the script has run we are able to install Gitlab.
-We can set the external URL for Gitlab when installing by setting it as temporary environment variable:
+Once the script is done we are able to install Gitlab.
+We can set the external URL for Gitlab when installing by setting it as temporary environment variable during installation:

 {% highlight bash %}
 sudo EXTERNAL_URL="<domain name for Gitlab>" apt install gitlab-ee